rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>
 	> To gain access to SQL Server in the VM, we need to open port 1433 on the Windows Firewall to allow inbound connections.

-1. Now, open SQL Server Management Studio in the remote desktop session and log in to SQL Server using Windows Authentication.
+1. Now, **in the remote desktop session**, open SQL Server Management Studio and log in to SQL Server using Windows Authentication.

 	![Management Studio's Object Explorer](Images/management-studios-object-explorer.png?raw=true "Management Studio's Object Explorer")